Octavian-ai/mac-graph/log.md

 	- 99% on all station property questions

 - `6d5eb35` 99% on just station adjacency (1 read layer and read act tanh_abs helped immensely)
+- `a427516` 99% on just station adjacency (3 read layers)
+	- this proves that the read activation fn is the critical part to succesfully solving s.a.

 ### Station shortest count